Vehicular Energy Network: System Design

 \subsubsection{High flexibility}

-We do not need to build a dedicated infrastructure in order to realize VEN.
-VEN relies on the existing road network, which covers almost all locations involved in civilized human activities.
+A dedicated infrastructure does not need to be built in order to realize VEN.
+VEN relies on the existing road network, which covers almost all locations involved in human activities.
 A road network can be transformed into a VEN when a certain number of (dis)charging facilities have been installed.
 Unlike the conventional power network where the power sources and loads are generally pre-specified, the locations of energy sources and destinations on VEN can be modified from time to time.